 You’ll be more successful if everyone in your household is doing the challenge.
 If your spouse isn’t doing it with you, maybe a neighbor, coworker, or friend can join you.
 Yet don’t forget, you have me!
 We have each other.
 Please come back and write in the comments about your struggles or questions if you have them.
 If you find the challenge is fairly easy for you (and I’ll be totally jealous if it is) let us know how great you’re doing!
 It will give hope to the rest of us who are convulsing in the corner with withdrawal symptoms.
 I’m kidding.
 It’s not that bad. [face twitches]

 What about you?
 Do you have any sugar free detox tips or recipes you’d like to share?
 Please tell us in the comments below!
-I’ll be checking in with you throughout the challenge which starts January 2nd, 2018.
+I’ll be checking in with you throughout the challenge which starts on September 30th, 2019.
 Good luck!

 ….yummy recipes will be shared each day for 28 DAYS!!!!